Section outline

 Working students, those not attending lectures, those who have failed midterms or simply do not wish to do them, can complete the course by delivering a final project and an oral exam.
 Final project topics will be released in the final weeks of the course: contact the instructor by mail to arrange choice of the topics once these are published.

-The final project concerns preparing a report on a topic relevant to the course content or the realization of a software implementing a non-trivial learning model and/or an AI-based application relevant for the course.
+The final project concerns the realization of a software implementing and validating a non-trivial learning model and/or an AI-based application relevant for the course.
 The content of the final project will be discussed in front of the instructor and anybody interested during the oral examination.
 Students are expected to prepare slides for a 15 minutes presentation which should summarize the ideas, models and results in the report.
 The exposition should demonstrate a solid understanding of the main ideas in the report.

 Grade for this exam modality is determined as